 Gains from the disposition of stock in a REIT that is "domestically controlled" generally are not subject to federal income tax.
 A REIT is domestically controlled if less than 50% of its stock, by value, has been owned directly or indirectly by non-U.S. persons during a continuous five-year period ending on the date of disposition or, if shorter, during the entire period of the REIT's existence.
-We cannot assure you that we will qualify as a domestically controlled REIT.
-Proposed Treasury Regulations issued on December 29, 2022 (the "Proposed Regulations") would modify the existing Treasury Regulations relating to the determination of whether we will be a domestically controlled REIT by providing a look through rule for our stockholders that are non-publicly traded partnerships, REITs, regulated investment companies, or domestic "C" corporations owned 25% or more directly or indirectly by foreign persons ("foreign-owned domestic corporations") and by treating qualified foreign pension funds as foreign persons for this purpose.
-We cannot predict if or when or in what form the Proposed Regulations will be finalized or what our composition of investors that are treated as domestic under these final regulations will be at the time of enactment.
-Stockholders are urged to consult their tax advisors with respect to the impact of these rules on their investment.
+We cannot assure you that we will qualify as or that we will remain a domestically controlled REIT.
+Final Treasury Regulations effective April 25, 2024 (the "Final Regulations") modify prior tax guidance relating to the manner in which we determine whether we are a domestically controlled REIT.
+These regulations provide a look-through rule for our stockholders that are non-publicly traded partnerships, non-public REITs, non-public regulated investment companies, or non-public domestic C corporations owned more than 50% directly or indirectly by foreign persons ("foreign-controlled domestic corporations") and treat "qualified foreign pension funds" as foreign persons.
+The look-through rule in the Final Regulations applicable to foreign-controlled domestic corporations will not apply to a REIT for a period of up to ten years if the REIT is able to satisfy certain requirements during that time, including not undergoing a significant change in its ownership and not acquiring a significant amount of new U.S. real property interests, in each case since April 24, 2024, the date the Final Regulations were issued.
+If a REIT fails to satisfy such requirements during the ten-year period, the look-through rule in the Final Regulations applicable to foreign-controlled domestic corporations will apply to such REIT beginning on the day immediately following the date of such failure.
+While we cannot predict when we will commence being subject to such look-through rule in the Final Regulations, we may not be able to satisfy the applicable requirements for the duration of the ten-year period.
+Prospective investors are urged to consult with their tax advisors regarding the application and impact of these rules.
 If we were to fail to qualify as domestically controlled, gains by a non-U.S. stockholder on certain dispositions of shares of our common stock (including repurchases treated as sales or exchanges) would be subject to FIRPTA tax, unless (i) our shares of common stock were regularly traded on an established securities market and (ii) the non-U.S. stockholder did not, at any time during a specified testing period, hold more than 10% of our common stock.
 Even if we are domestically controlled, distributions by us that are attributable to gains from distributions of USRPIs generally will be subject to FIRPTA tax unless the conditions in clauses (i) and (ii) of the immediately preceding sentence are satisfied.
 However, our shares are not listed on an exchange and we have no current plans to list our shares.
 See "Material U.S. Federal Income Tax Considerations-Taxation of Stockholders-Taxation of Non-U.S. Stockholders-Dispositions and Redemptions of Our Common Stock."
 FIRPTA gains must be reported on U.S. federal income tax returns, and special withholding rules apply to FIRPTA transactions.